Sales negotiation techniques to close more deals

 Complex B2B sales with a consultative approach

-Customer discovers needs, reduces resistance
+Client discovers needs, reduces resistance

-Value-Based Selling Negotiation
+Value-Based Negotiation

 High